HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip install pipreqs --force
 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.

+# Revert to a Previous Git Version (revert locally only)
+git checkout -f HEAD~1

 # Revert to a Previous Git Version (revert locally, then push out as a new commit [no commits are deleted])
 git revert HEAD~1
 git push origin main